 \section{Notions from knot Floer homology}

 The knot Floer complex from \cite{OSKnots} (which will be briefly recalled below) fits into the following formal framework:

-\begin{definition} An \defin{Alexander filtered, Maslov graded chain complex} $C$ is a chain complex over $\Field[U]$ with the following properties: \begin{itemize} \item The chain complex is a finitely generated free module over $\Field[U]$. \item The generators are equipped with two integer-valued functions, that we call the {\em Maslov} and the {\em Alexander functions}, which induce a Maslov grading and an Alexander filtration. \item The differential drops Maslov grading by one \item The Alexander function induces a filtration and the differential respects this Alexander filtration (i.e. elements with Alexander filtration $\leq t$ are mapped to elements with Alexander filtration $\leq t$ for all $t$). \item Multiplication by $U$ drops Maslov grading by two. \item Multiplication by $U$ drops the Alexander filtration level by one. \end{itemize} \end{definition}
+\begin{definition} An \defin{Alexander filtered, Maslov graded chain complex} $C$ is a chain complex over $\Field[U]$ with the following additional structure: \begin{itemize} \item The chain complex is a finitely generated free module over $\Field[U]$. \item The complex is generated over $\Field$ by a generating set equipped with two integer-valued functions, called the \defin{Maslov} and the \defin{Alexander functions}. \item Multiplication by $U$ drops the Maslov function by two. \item Multiplication by $U$ drops the Alexander function by one. \end{itemize} The Maslov and Alexander functions induce a grading and a filtration, the \defin{Maslov grading} and the \defin{Alexander filtration} respectively.
+We require the following further properties: \begin{itemize} \item The differential drops Maslov grading by one. \item The Alexander function induces a filtration and the differential respects this Alexander filtration (i.e. elements with Alexander filtration $\leq t$ are mapped to elements with Alexander filtration $\leq t$ for all $t$). \end{itemize} \end{definition}

 A chain complex with the above properties can be associated to a doubly pointed Heegaard diagram representing a knot $K\subset S^3$~\cite{OSKnots, RasmussenThesis}.
 Let ${\mathcal {H}}=(\Sigma,\alphas,\betas,w,z)$ be such a Heegaard diagram for $K$.
-The chain complex $\CFKm ({\mathcal {H}})$ is generated over $\Field [U]$ by the same generating set $\Gen=\Ta\cap\Tb$ as the Heegaard Floer chain complex $\CFm$ of the ambient 3-manifold $S^3$.
-The generators of the complex come equipped with two gradings, the Maslov grading and the Alexander grading.
-Up to an additive constant the gradings can be characterized as follows (the additive indeterminacy will be removed later).
+The chain complex $\fCFKm ({\mathcal {H}})$ is generated over $\Field [U]$ by the same generating set $\Gen=\Ta\cap\Tb\subset {\rm {Sym}}^g (\Sigma )$ as the Heegaard Floer chain complex $\CFm$ of the ambient 3-manifold $S^3$.
+The generators of the complex come equipped with two integer-valued functions, the Maslov function and the Alexander function.
+Up to an additive constant, these functions are characterized as follows (the additive indeterminacy will be removed later).
 If $\x$ and $\y$ are two generators, there is a space of homotopy classes of maps which connect them, written $\pi_2(\x,\y)$.
 These homotopy classes are equipped with two additive functions (i.e. additive under juxtaposition): the {\em Maslov index}, written $\mu(\phi)$, and, for a point $p\in \Sigma -\alphas-\betas$ in the Heegaard surface, the {\em multiplicity at $p$}, written $n_p(\phi)$, which measures the algebraic intersection number of $\phi$ with the divisor $\{ p\} \times \Sym^{g-1}(\Sigma)$.

-The Maslov and Alexander functions are characterized (up to an additive shift) by the equations:
+The Maslov and Alexander functions are characterized up to overall additive shifts by the equations:

 for any $\phi\in\pi_2(\x,\y)$.